-Early years consultant Carol Skinner explains how the presence of sand and water can stimulate children’s understanding of maths…
+Early years consultant Carol Skinner explains how to use your sand and water table to stimulate children’s understanding of maths…

 Sand and water are wonderful mediums to use to develop children’s maths knowledge, skills and understanding.
 Playing with them involves, amongst other things, investigating, experimenting, constructing and problem-solving – and, lest we forget, it can be lots of fun.

-The maths content in the Early Years Foundation Stage Framework is about understanding number and calculation, becoming familiar with measuring and working with shapes and solving problems.
-We all know that children are constantly trying to put their ideas and theories to the test by hands-on ‘doing’, and the presence of sand or water gives them opportunity to do just that.
+We all know that children are constantly trying to put their ideas and theories to the test by hands-on ‘doing’, and the presence of sand or water gives them the opportunity to do just that.

 As they play with the sand and water, children acquire and practise new maths skills – from counting how many plastic fish they managed to net, to deciding the best bucket to use to make the largest sand pie, just the sort of activities that give children opportunities to count and measure, and to find out about shapes in a meaningful way.